Overview

 eBird is a worldwide database of the Cornell Lab of Ornithology and the National Audubon Society.
 Birders enter and track their bird sightings during their outing by filling out a checklist using a user-friendly mobile app.
 Data on eBird can be useful to many people.
 In particular, they allow other ornithologists to learn about the birds in a specific area, researchers and conservation specialists to follow population trends, and educators to introduce their students to birds and the scientific process.

-Over the years, significant efforts were undertaken in order to facilitate data discovery and accessibility of point count data.
+Significant efforts have been undertaken to facilitate discovery and accessibility of point count data.
 Many platforms have assembled, harmonized and archived avian point count data to ease the accessibility by the users.
-WildTrax is one of the platforms that handles avian point count data in an harmonized downloadable format.
+WildTrax is one platform that handles avian point count data in an harmonized downloadable format.
 It includes projects from researchers, government, industry and private sectors.

 Explore our data portals